n1k0/nicolas.perriault.net/pages/code/2010/python-tab-completion.md

         import rlcompleter
         readline.parse_and_bind("tab: complete")

->**Note:** Don't forget to source your `.profile` with `$ source ~/.profile`.
+Source it:

+    $ source ~/.profile

 Magic?
 Well if like me you're running Mac OS X, it won't work, no autocompletion, nada.
 OS X seems to ship with a very poor (and obsolete) python, and no `readline` implementation — which is mandatory to achieve our purpose.
-I even tried to install `readline` by its own, but it won't solve the problem.

 So while being at tweaking up my python setup, let me get rid of the Apple stuff and install a fresh version of python using [Homebrew](http://mxcl.github.com/homebrew/), a great package manager for OSX: